Gurpreet06/ICMP-Data-Exfiltration/README.md

-First one "icmp_exfiltration.py", this file we will use as a receiver by running this file we will automatically start listening for any "ICMP packets" that are coming towards our host machine, once we start receiving packets this script will automatically decode the message and print it to the display.
+First one "icmp_exfiltration.py", this file we will use as a receiver by running this file we will automatically start listening for any "ICMP packets" that are coming towards our host machine, once we start receiving packets this script will automatically decode the message and print it to the display and also in the same time the script will save the output to indicate file.

 Second file "icmp_sendData.py", with the help of this script we can send any type of file we want to another host where it is listening for our communication, we just need to provide the destination "IP-Address" and "FILE NAME"